For Cooper Wilson, pursuing a pathway to the construction industry has always been his goal.

 “Right now we’re getting ready, researching different trades and techniques.
 Last week we were hands on with the tools and made some metal benches for the school.”

-The Flexible Industry Pathways are endorsed by industry through the Training and Skills Commission’s Industry Skills Councils as the industry’s recognised route to employment and further study.
+The Flexible Industry Pathways have been endorsed by the Training and Skills Commission’s Industry Skills Councils as the industry’s recognised route to employment and further study.

 Cooper has aspirations to work for a big construction company and is excited at the prospect of opportunities to travel with his work.
 By joining the construction pathway at Henley High School, Cooper can see his future mapping out ahead of him.